-Another element that is essential for the formalization of the behaviour of APTs in our network model is the definition of the different attack stages (i.e. intrusion kill chains) that are performed by APTs.
-These attack stages - whose order can be changed depending on the specific APT - have been extensively studied and described by various academic and industrial researchers [15, 16, 17], and can be summarized in the following steps:
+Another element that is essential for the formalization of the behavior of APTs in our network model is the definition of the different attack stages (i.e., intrusion kill chains) that are performed by APTs.
+These attack stages have been extensively studied and described by various academic and industrial researchers [17, 18, 19], and can be summarized in the following steps:

 - Reconnaissance.
 Adversaries gather information about the targeted industrial network, and create an attacking plan. - Delivery.
-After choosing a set of vulnerable computers ('patient zero') at the targeted industrial network, adversaries deliver the malware to those computers, either directly (e.g. through email or vulnerable services) or indirectly (e.g. contaminating websites with malware).
+After choosing a set of vulnerable computers ('patient zero') at the targeted industrial network, adversaries deliver the malware to those computers, either directly (e.g., through email or vulnerable services) or indirectly (e.g., contaminating websites with malware) [20].

 - Compromise.
-At this stage, the malware is executed in the target machine, and takes control of it.
+At this stage, the malware is executed in the target machine and takes control of it.
 This stage involves several steps, such as privilege escalation, maintaining persistence, and executing defense evasion techniques. - Command and Control.
 Once the malware controls 'patient zero', it opens a communication channel with the remote attacker, which will be used to send commands, extract information, etc. - Lateral Movement.
 The concept of lateral movement encompasses the different steps that the malware takes in order to control other computers located in the targeted network.
 Lateral movement includes internal reconnaissance, compromise of additional systems, and collection of sensitive information. - Execution.
 The malware finally performs the attack against the targeted industrial network.
 Attacks range from exfiltration (extraction of sensitive data) to destruction of resources.